sentclose/sentc-docs/docs/guide/advanced/backend-only.md

 fn example()
 {
 	//no future here
-	//call this before you do the request to your backend let input = StdUser::prepare_register("identifier", "password").unwrap();
+	//calls this before you do the request to your backend let input = StdUser::prepare_register("identifier", "password").unwrap();
 }
 ````

 ::::

-After your user registration call this function in the client, to check the response:
+After your user registration call this function in the client to check the response:

 :::: tabs#p